emjrhys/codesniff/README.md

 - http://127.0.0.1:8000/app/codesmells/{id} returns the specific codesmell with {id} (Will return 'Not found' if provide token of user who did not submit that codesmell)
 - http://127.0.0.1:8000/app/code/{code_id}/scores/ returns all scores for code snippet with id {code_id} for the user
 - http://127.0.0.1:8000/app/scores{id} returns the specific score with id {id}(Will return 'Not found' if provide token of user who did not receive that score)
-- http://127.0.0.1:8000/app/submit/ to submit a new code snippet with a list of codesmells together
+- http://127.0.0.1:8000/app/submit/ to submit a new code snippet with a list of codesmells together.
+See example post request body:
+'''
+{
+	"code" : {
+		"title" : "Third Code Snippet!",
+		"content" : "print \"Hello Friends\" \n sum = 3+4",
+		"language" : "Python"
+	},
+	"smells" : [{"line": 1, "smell": "Vague string"}, {"line": 2, "smell": "Bad variable name"}] }
+'''
-- http://127.0.0.1:8000/app/checksmells/ to submit a list of code snippets and check it against the original uploader's code snippets to calculate a score for the user
+- http://127.0.0.1:8000/app/checksmells/ to submit a list of code snippets and check it against the original uploader's code snippets to calculate a score for the user.
+See example post request body.
+The value for "code" is the code snippet's ID.
+'''
+{
+	"code" : 21,
+	"smells" : [{"line": 1, "smell": "Vague string"}, {"line": 2, "smell": "Bad variable name"}] }
+'''
 - http://127.0.0.1:8000/app/share/code/{id} to share a specific code snippet